ltoribiosc/DNF_photoz/README.md

   - **"filters_err"**: These are the error values corresponding to your data.
 You should modify these names to match those in your data.

-  - **"bins"**: Contains the information for calculating the DNF, including the start, end, and number of bins.
+  - **"bins"**: Contains the information for calculating the PDFs, including the start, end, and number of bins.
 Unless you need to change this for a specific reason, you can leave the default configuration.

   - **"fit"**: Choose `True` or `False` depending on whether you want *** (please clarify what *** refers to).